 If a grant of probate or letters of administration are needed for the estate, even if there are no possessions that have a high individual value, an overall value will have to be given when completing the forms.
 If you are doing the estate administration yourself, this should be your best estimate of how much you might raise if you were to try to sell all the belongings, which might be through a sale room or even you taking belongings to a car boot sale.

 You do not have to wait until probate is granted to deal with someone's chattels, especially if you need to clear a rented property or to prepare a property for sale.
 Do keep formal receipts for anything you sell, and a note of items that you have given to others or disposed of e.g. clothing given to charity shop.

 Emptying a property

 There are companies that will do the whole job for you.
 Their details can be found under ‘House Clearance' in telephone directories.
-However, many families choose to do some sorting themselves.
+However, many families choose to do some or all of the sorting themselves.
 It can be difficult, but also comforting to distribute the person's possessions and personal items as they would have wanted.